-Pittosporum has over 200 different varieties.
-Two of them are distinguished by their flowers.
-The first is the Pittosporum from Japan.
-With clusters of small white starry flowers, Japanese Pittosporum blooms in May-June.
-Its cream-colored flowers form small bouquets at the end of its branches.
-Their smell is very similar to that of orange blossom.
-In other words, it's floral, waxy, powdery, vegetal, and slightly sweet all at the same time.
-The other floral variety of Pittosporum is called Small-leaved Pittosporum.
-Smaller, it is known for its twigs with black bark and dense foliage.
-From March to April, there are also many very dark purple tubular flowers.
-The latter is more delicious and reveals a delicate honey scent.
-They, therefore, immerse the flavors that contain them in a burst of very trendy sweets without becoming too heavy.
-The Pittosporum thus manages to be greedy while preserving a very floral and airy lightness.
+With over 200 different varieties, Pittosporum is a diverse genus of flowering plants.
+Two of its varieties are particularly known for their flowers.
+The first is the Japanese Pittosporum, which blooms in May and June, featuring clusters of small, white, star-shaped flowers.
+These cream-colored flowers form small bouquets at the ends of the plant's branches and exude a scent reminiscent of orange blossom.
+The fragrance is simultaneously floral, waxy, powdery, vegetal, and slightly sweet.
+The other floral variety of Pittosporum is the Small-leaved Pittosporum.
+It is characterized by its twigs with black bark and dense foliage.
+From March to April, this variety produces numerous tubular, very dark purple flowers that release a delicate honey scent.
+As a result, the flavors that contain Pittosporum create a burst of trendy sweets without becoming too heavy, managing to maintain a floral and airy lightness.

 Unlike many other flowers, the scent of Pittosporum cannot be directly extracted from nature.
 This so-called "silent flower" owes its integration into modern perfumes to scientific advancements that enable the reconstitution of its scent using synthetic molecules.
 As a result, its use in perfumery is relatively recent.
 Despite this, the recreated fragrance remains remarkably close to the original flowery note of the shrub, offering an astonishing level of authenticity.
 The scent is evocative enough to transport one to Asian countries with a single breath.